How To Start A Nonprofit In Nevada

 Your nonprofit will need a federal employer identification number (EIN) to open a bank account (at least at most banks), to apply for federal tax-exempt status, to register for Nevada state tax accounts, and to establish itself as a legitimate organization in the eyes of many donors and vendors.
 Think of your nonprofit’s EIN as the equivalent of an individual’s social security number.

-Once your nonprofit’s articles of incorporation get approved by the State of Nevada, you can apply for an EIN online at the IRS website or by phone.
+Once your nonprofit’s articles of incorporation get approved by the State of Nevada, you can apply for an EIN online at the IRS website.
 Or you can add our EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws